badhon495/Karigor/README.md

 7. Visit [http://localhost:8000](http://localhost:8000)

 ## Roles

 - **Clients** can book appointments with available mechanics.
 - **Admin** has full control over managing and updating appointments.

+## Important Instructions

+1. The administrative interface is not visible to regular users on any public-facing pages.
+The admin login page can be accessed via the following link: [http://localhost:8000/admin/login](https://www.google.com/search?q=http://localhost:8000/admin/login)
+2. The default administrator email is `admin@gmail.com` and the default password is `admin123`.
+3. Once logged into the admin panel, you have the ability to add mechanics.
+These added mechanics will then be available for selection when users book appointments.